arktypeio/arktype/CONTRIBUTING.md

 We use a pnpm workspace to manage our packages.
 The most important things to keep in mind are:

--   The `package.json` at the re-po root contains devDependencies which are not directly imported (like `typescript`, `eslint`, etc.) and scripts that operate on the workspace as a whole (like `build`, which sequentially builds each package in the re-po).
+-   The `package.json` at the repo root contains devDependencies which are not directly imported (like `typescript`, `eslint`, etc.) and scripts that operate on the workspace as a whole (like `build`, which sequentially builds each package in the repo).
 -   Each package has its own `package.json`.
 These are used the usual way: to manage dependencies directly imported by the code, and to define scripts that run within the scope of that package (those scripts are sometimes called from scripts at the monorepo root).

 Take a look at [their documentation](https://pnpm.io/workspaces) if you are confused about the way packages are linked together or need to learn more.